This collection of essays by internationally distinguished scholars

 between SBRs and economic performance.
 Presented as a series of IPPG-ODI

 briefings, it is the result of state-business relations work within the

 Research Programme Consortium for Improving Institutions for Pro-Poor

 Growth (IPPG) and also features other research.
 All except chapters 2,

 7, 9 and 11 were authored by IPPG.

 This publication consists of three main parts.

 Part A introduces theoretical aspects of the study of SBRs.
 Essays on:

--Effective state-business relations, industrial policy and wealth creation
+-Effective state-business relations, industrial policy and wealth